-Truncated setting plugs have a full form and a truncated section with a continuous thread and Pitch Diameter across both.
+Truncated setting plugs have a full form and a truncated section with a continuous thread and pitch diameter across both.
 Truncated set plugs are the most common, so we will be focusing on how they are used.
-As a point of information, a Progressive setting plug has a Hi pitch diameter section and a Lo pitch diameter section separated by an interruption in the thread form.
+As a point of information, a progressive setting plug has a high (Hi) pitch diameter section and a low (Lo) pitch diameter section separated by an interruption in the thread form.
 The basic concept is to set on the Lo (front) end, and the ring should not go onto the Hi (back) end.

 Next, you want to either choose a style of adjustable ring or familiarize yourself with what you are currently using.
-There are (2) normal types, and both have locking screws and adjustment screws.
-These are called AGD or American Gage Design as defined in the ASME B47 standard on Gage Blanks, and there is the Southern Style.
+There are two normal types, and both have locking screws and adjustment screws.
+These are called AGD or American Gage Design as defined in the ASME B47 standard on gage blanks, and there is the Southern Style.
 Since the American Gage Design (AGD) is the most popular style, this is what we will be covering.